 - Certain medical procedures

-For the room rent, the capping usually is 1% of the sum assured every day.
-So, if the capping amount for the room rent is 5000 rupees, and the expense that the insured incurs for the room rent is 7000 rupees, then the additional 2000 rupees has to be paid by the insured.
-The insurance company will not be liable to pay the additional amount of 2000 as per the capping for room rent stated in the group health policy.
+For the daily room rent, the capping usually is 1% of the sum assured.
+So, if the capping amount for the room rent is Rs.
+5000, and the expense that the insured incurs for the room rent is Rs.
+7000, then the additional 2000 rupees has to be paid by the insured.
+The insurance company will not be liable to pay the additional amount of Rs 2000 as per the room rent capping stated in the group health policy.

-Ambulance charges are also capped by the insurance companies.
-The capping amount on the ambulance charges can vary and can be based on either ambulance charges per hospitalization or ambulance charges for the fixed number of visits.
+Ambulance charges are also capped by group health insurance companies.
+The capping amount on the ambulance charges can vary and can be based on either ambulance charges per hospitalization or ambulance charges for a fixed number of visits.

-Daily expenses provided to the person accompanying the insured child also have the capping charges and any additional daily charges incurred must be borne by the insured or the accompanying person.
+Daily expenses provided to the person accompanying an insured child also may have capped charges and any additional daily charges incurred must be borne by the insured or the accompanying person.

-Shivani was an employee of a manufacturing firm and was working there since past three years.
+Shivani was an employee of a manufacturing firm and was working there for the past three years.
 She was insured under a group health insurance plan provided by her company.

-In 2016, Shivani started feeling continues itching in her left eye.
+In 2016, Shivani started feeling continuous itching in her left eye.
 Her vision was also becoming poor, and her eyes started watering on a daily basis.

 She went to the Ophthalmologist to get her check-up done.
 Her report showed that she had developed a cataract in her left eye.
-She was advised to undergo the cataract surgery.
+She was advised to undergo cataract surgery.
 She underwent the surgery on the prescribed date.
-Her medical expenses for the cataract surgery was 35,000 rupees.
-She thought that she would get all her expense covered under her group health insurance policy provided by the company for which she worked.
+Her medical expenses for the cataract surgery were Rs.
+35,000.
+She thought that she would get all her expenses covered under her group health insurance policy provided by the company for which she worked.

 However, in the insurance policy, the capping amount for cataract related surgery was 25,000.
-But Shivani’s medical expense was rupees 35,000.
-So as per the group health insurance policy, the maximum benefit that Shivani would get for the cataract operation was 25,000 rupees.
-Shivani, herself paid the additional amount of 10,000 as it was not covered by the policy.
+But Shivani’s medical expenses were Rs.
+35,000.
+So as per the group health insurance policy, the maximum benefit that Shivani would get for the cataract operation was Rs.
+25,000.
+Hence Shivani, herself paid the additional amount of 10,000 as it was not covered by the policy.